Lionsberg/lionsberg-wiki/Lionsberg Community Information/Project Proposals/Writing Project Proposals.md

-# Project Proposal Template
+# Writing Project Proposals

 When you write a proposal for your project, you can use each of these six sections will help clarify, standardize and simplify the submission process.
+Would you like to learn how to best help people write and submit such?

 ## Need
 Describe the issue that needs to be resolved or problem that needs a solution.
 Is it a thing to be added or to be removed?